-In the 1990's, we began to see some development on the Waterfront with new hotels, resident buildings and the addition of the Convention Center.
-It was then that the Mayor Menino and the local media decided to change the name of this area.
-I'm not sure how much thought was put into this name-change, but I hope it wasn't much because the new name they came up with was "The Seaport District".
-I can't imagine there was a big brainstorming session and "The Seaport District" was what came out of it.
-I'm hoping someone was rushing to a meeting and was like, "Shit, I never thought of a new name for the South Boston Waterfront" and pulled "The Seaport District" out of their ass to present to future developers.
+In the 1990s, we began to see some development on the Waterfront with new hotels, residential buildings, and the addition of the Convention Center.
+Then, Mayor Menino and the local media decided to change the name of this area.
+I’m not sure how much thought was put into this name change, but I hope it wasn’t much because the new name they came up with was “The Seaport District”.
+I can’t imagine there was a big brainstorming session, and “The Seaport District” was what came out of it.
+I’m hoping someone was rushing to a meeting and was like, “Shit, I never thought of a new name for the South Boston Waterfront,” and pulled “The Seaport District” out of their ass to present to future developers.

-What does "Innovation District" mean?
-I checked the Innovation District's website and it reads, “A new approach is called for on the waterfront – one that is both more deliberate and more experimental… The massive expanse of the South Boston waterfront, with its existing knowledge base, opportunity for growth, and world-class infrastructure is ripe to produce world-class products and services." --Mayor Thomas M. Menino.
-I'm still not exactly sure what that means but I think the mayor wants people to live and work in close proximity to each other so they can more easily share ideas.
+What does “Innovation District” mean?
+I checked the Innovation District’s website, and it reads, “A new approach is called for on the waterfront – one that is both more deliberate and more experimental… The massive expanse of the South Boston waterfront, with its existing knowledge base, the opportunity for growth, and world-class infrastructure, is ripe for producing world-class products and services.” –Mayor Thomas M. Menino.
+I’m still not exactly sure what that means, but I think the mayor wants people to live and work in close proximity to each other so they can more easily share ideas.
 That makes sense.
-It makes so much sense that hundreds of years ago people created these clusters of innovative people where they could share ideas, do experiments and invent things.
+It makes so much sense that hundreds of years ago, people created these clusters of innovative people where they could share ideas, do experiments, and invent things.
 They called them college campuses.

 A few months back, a noticed something alarming.
 The Waterfront and Fort Point neighborhoods are festooned with new flags that boast, “Innovation District”.
 So where exactly is the Innovation District?
 If you look at the map on the Innovation District’s website, it looks like it covers just under half of Southie.
 It includes the entire area from the Black Falcon Terminal to the Moakley Federal Courthouse.
 I made the assumption that Summer Street would be the natural boundary since it’s always been the traditional boundary for the Southie Waterfront.
 But I was wrong – the Innovation District goes all the way up to West Second Street, which would mean the Boston Athletic Club and Gillette is included in this new district.